scalability-llnl/spack/lib/spack/docs/basic_usage.rst

     mpileaks stackstart==4   # variant will be propagated to dependencies mpileaks stackstart=4    # only mpileaks will have this variant value

+Spack also allows variants to be propagated from a package that does not have that variant.

 ^^^^^^^^^^^^^^
 Compiler Flags